 - Foster an organisational culture in which no one has to justify his or her own sexual identity or orientation.

-Read more about the "Sexual orientation and identity" dimension in our link section.
+Read more about the "Sexual orientation" dimension in our link section.